-Zachary Shore is a historian of international conflict.
-Much of his research focuses on understanding the enemy.
-Some of his other research interests include:
+I am a historian of international conflict.
+Much of my research focuses on understanding the enemy.
+Some of my other research interests include:

 - 20th-Century International History